MicrosoftDocs/learn/learn-pr/azure/distribute-data-globally-with-cosmos-db/includes/3-multi-region-write.md

 ## Summary

-In this unit, learned about multi-master accounts, which enable you to write data to multiple regions for improved availability and performance.
+In this unit, you learned about multi-master accounts, which enable you to write data to multiple regions for improved availability and performance.